PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 Use `/Append` to specify that the data should be merged and appended as a new frame to the output file

-Use `/BaseFrame` to specify how the base frame is selected; options are:
+Use `/BaseFrame` or `/BaseFrameMode` to specify how the base frame is selected; options are:

 | Mode            | Description             |
 |-----------------|-------------------------|